transmit

 - ntrig - number of triggers (valid spikes) found on chan1

-- ntrans - number of times a trigger spike had one or more spikes
+- ntrans - number of times a trigger spike had one or more spikes in the transmission window on chan2.

 - tr - transmission ratio = ntrans/ntrig